CSCfi/csc-user-guide/docs/support/tutorials/bioapplications.md

 Namespace:
 From:deepvariant:latest
 ```
-and finally create a singularity image as below:
+and finally create a Singularity image as below:

 ```
 sudo SINGULARITY_NOHTTPS=1 singularity build deepvariant.simg  deffile
 ```
-Alternatively, one can download already converted images and test data from **allas** object storage as below:
+Alternatively, one can download  pre-converted singularity images (both cpu and gpu versions) along with test data from CSC's **allas** object storage as below:

 ```
 wget https://a3s.fi/pilot_projects/Deepvariant_singulairty.zip